TryHardDo/TryInventories/README.md

     - __RetryDelay__: The delay beetwen request retries in ___MILLISECONDS___.
 So if you want 3 seconds of delay then `3 * 1000`.

 - __AccessToken__: This is like a simple API key to access to the endpoint by this software.
 It is for those users who are using it in non-localhost network enviroment.
-This is an `optional` value.
-If you keep it empty `""` then it won't autheticate request.
-If you are running the software on `localhost` then you can keep it empty since nobody can access to the API in this case only if you set up a reverse proxy by yourself but this is your fault then :D.
+This is NOT an `optional` value.
+If you keep it empty `""` then autobot side won't send inventory requests trough the proxy.
+Make sure this value is the same as you defined in the `ecosystem.json`!

  Note that the `"AccessToken"` is used to set the API key, which is required when sending a request to our endpoint.
 So when we will configure the autobot side of the program this key will be used in your `ecosystem.json` to set the API key of the alternative inventory source!